 Please refer to our DISCLOSURE STATEMENT.

-Farming and farm animals is probably a favorite topic for kids to learn about, so incorporating those topics into your studies is a must!
-Here are some fun ways you can add farming, gardening and more to your lessons.
+Farming and farm animals is probably an interesting topic for many kids to learn about, so incorporating farm lessons into your studies is an easy sell.

 Need help getting started on a farming topic?
 This is a great comprehensive farming lesson plan.
 It’s listed as grades 3 through 5, but you can definitely adapt some of it for younger ages.